heavyhearted/DotNet-Integration-Testing-Demo/README.md

     - **Request Logging:** ``RequestLoggingDelegatingHandlerFactory.cs`` provides detailed logging for requests and responses during tests, aiding in debugging and analysis.
     - **IApiFactory:**  The ``IApiFactory`` interface provides a consistent way to create authenticated REST clients, ensuring secure and reliable interactions with the API during tests.
   - **Mock Providers:**
-    - Manage mocks for external dependencies, such as IUserContextService, allowing tests to simulate different user contexts without needing real implementations.
+    - Manage mocks for external dependencies, such as ``IUserContextService.cs``, allowing tests to simulate different user contexts without needing real implementations.
 By using MocksProvider, each dependency is registered and reset between tests, ensuring isolation and reproducibility of test scenarios.
-The MocksProvider class allows for easy customization, enabling or disabling specific mocks as required, providing flexibility in test scenarios.
+The ``MocksProvider.cs`` allows for easy customization, enabling or disabling specific mocks as required, providing flexibility in test scenarios.
 This enhances the ability to test under various conditions effectively, such as different user roles or invalid authentication states.
   - **Api Endpoints:** Centralizes API path definitions, ensuring consistency across all tests and making it easier to maintain endpoint changes.

 ----